 In Dakota, USA, new legislation defines human life as commencing at conception, which makes abortion a serious crime.

 Catholic billionaire Melinda Gates has thrown down the gauntlet to the Vatican by dedicating the rest of her life to improving access to contraception across the globe.

-As abortion in all States except Victoria and the ACT is still illegal, there is a lack of doctors willing to deal with unwanted pregnancies in some rural areas, according to Suzie Reid, of the Goulburn Women’s Health.
+As abortion in all States except Victoria, Tasmania and the ACT is still illegal, there is a lack of doctors willing to deal with unwanted pregnancies in some rural areas, according to Suzie Reid, of the Goulburn Women’s Health.
 Abortion is still a criminal act that is not prosecuted by police but doctors can be harassed where they may visit a small town only once a week.
 There is a very powerful anti-abortion lobby there, but this only represents 16 percent of the population.
 Rural women sometimes have to travel to cities, resulting in problems of accommodation, cost and child care for other children.
-Abortion must be decriminalised everywhere, and, in Victoria and the ACT, where this has been done, there has been no increase in its incidence.
+Abortion must be decriminalised everywhere, and, in States where this has been done, there has been no increase in its incidence.